 - 1. Visually inspecting the syringe for damage, clarity and expiration - 2.
-Selecting and cleaning an approved injection site (typically the thigh, abdomen and/or the back of the upper arm for caregivers) - 3.
-Preparing the prefilled syringe by removing the needle shield and priming and/or re-constituting/suspending, as needed - 4.
-Inserting the needle at the proper angle (typically 90° or 45°) and depth into a pinched or stretched injection site, as required - 5.
-Fully depressing the plunger to deliver the prescribed dose
+Selecting and cleaning an approved injection site (typically the thigh, abdomen

+- 3. Preparing the prefilled syringe by removing the needle shield and priming and/or re-constituting/suspending, as needed - 4.
+Inserting the needle at the proper angle (typically 90 or 45 degrees) and depth into a pinched or stretched injection site, as required - 5.
+Fully depressing the plunger to deliver the prescribed dose of medication - 6.
+Removing and properly disposing of the used syringe.